Convert your windows WSL2 into a usable operating system with GUI

 The Windows Subsystem for Linux (WSL) was announced at //Build 2016 in April 2016.
 It enables users to run a GNU/Linux environment including most command-line tools, utilities, and applications directly on Windows.
 This eliminates the need to dual boot your PC/laptop just to gain small Linux functional needs.

 Dual booting is fun, don't get me wrong.
-Its just that it’s not a straight forward task especially if your a beginner…sure once you get the hang of it, its easy-peasy but sometimes you just want to get things running fast…not fight grub rescue.
+It's just that it’s not a straightforward task especially if you are a beginner…sure once you get the hang of it, it's easy-peasy but sometimes you just want to get things running fast…not fight grub rescue.

 I personally started researching about the topic because I had used VM’s before they worked fine however I wanted to go fully native...you know like a pro😎.WSL takes lesser resources compared to VM’s its not perfect but it gets the job done.